Work Equipment in Health and Social Care

 - Obtain the instructions/user manual and ensure employees have access to it where necessary for their work.

-- Power cables can become damaged if not properly routed or equipment is moved while plugged in, as may be the case with electrically operated beds, hoists etc. Measures must be taken to reduce the liklhood and consequences of damage to cables in line with manufacturer's instructions.
+- Power cables can become damaged if not properly routed or equipment is moved while plugged in, as may be the case with electrically operated beds, hoists etc. Measures must be taken to reduce the likelihood and consequences of damage to cables in line with manufacturer's instructions.

 - Make employees aware of any health and safety risks associated with work equipment.
 Provide information, instructions and training to staff where required for the safe operation of equipment.